Alexandra Popp: How Germany striker is finally experiencing her Women's Euros redemption after injury disappointment

-Alexandra Popp is featuring at her first Euros after injuries in 2013 and 2017; she became the first woman to score in three consecutive group games, along with England's Beth Mead; Germany face Austria in the Euro 2022 quarter-finals on Thursday evening; kick-off 8pm
+Alexandra Popp is featuring at her first Euros after injuries in 2013 and 2017; she became the first woman to score in three consecutive group games, along with England's Beth Mead; Popp scored in a fourth successive game in Germany's 2-0 quarter-final win against Austria

 Alexandra Popp is one of the most recognisable faces in international women’s football.
 A prolific striker and captain for Germany, she has a number of accolades and achievements to her name.